 Bake 25 minutes or until skewer inserted into the centre comes out clean.

-Protein balls are perfect to give your pooch after a long run or any other strenuous exercise.
+Our favourite dog food protein balls are perfect to give your pooch after a long run or any other strenuous exercise.

 ½ cup peanut butter, natural organic